dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/sync_with_ksync.md

 1. Sync a node from genesis with block-sync
 2. Sync to live height with state-sync
 3. Sync to any arbitrary height in minutes with height-sync

+Disclaimer: Please note that this integration is currently on KYVE's testnet, Kaon.

 ## Installation